 All players must supply their own batting helmets, baseball gloves, jocks and jills.
 Baseball cleats are also strongly recommended.
 Personal bats are allowed but HCLL policy dictates that any player bringing his/her own bat to a game or practice will either be the only player allowed to use his/her bat OR will allow every member of the team to use his/her personal bat.
 This addresses a league concern about team morale when personal bats are only shared between a few players.

 Little League International has placed restrictions on the types of bats that may be used by players.
 Composite-barrelled baseball bats are generally not allowed, however, some composite baseball bats have been approved.
 Before purchasing baseball bats, it is recommended that you check the Little League approved list here: Little League Approved Bats

-Baseball equipment can be purchased from a variety of retail outlets.
-The following offer a 10% dicount to all HCLL registered players.
+Baseball equipment can be purchased from a variety of retail outlets including the following:

 - MVP Athletics- 110, 5898 Trapp Ave.
 Burnaby

 Help us find New Sponsors

 If you know of any companies or organizations that may be interested in sponsoring HCLL, you can find more information on the "Be a Sponsor" link on the homepage.
 Bronze ($500), Silver ($1000) and Gold ($1500) packages are available and they represent an economical way for a local business to reach over 400 families in the East Vancouver / North Burnaby area.
 Any parent obtaining a Bronze sponsorship for HCLL will receive an exemption for one child's registration fee for the upcoming season.
 Any parent obtaining a Gold or Silver sponsorship for HCLL will receive a family exemption for registration fees for the upcoming season.

 The true spirit of Little League has been captured very well in a message written by a Little League Parent which can be read here: Last Little League Game